Are you looking to expand your portrait photography skills? If so, you’re in luck!

 Surreal portraits are great for capturing a person’s (or group’s) imagination and creativity.

-For example, if you want to take a surreal portrait of a group of people, you could have them all dressed in white and pose them in a field of tall grass.
+For example, if you want to create a surreal portrait of a group of people, you could dress them all in white and pose them in a field of tall grass.

 Or, if you want to take a surreal portrait of an individual, you could have them dress in all black and stand in front of a bright, colorful background.